 Why Your Credit Report May Contain Expired Debts

-Learn About the Statute of Limitations on Your Credit Report
+How the Statute of Limitations Affects Your Credit Report

 Many consumers erroneously think that debts should disappear from their credit reports after the statute of limitations has passed, but they're confusing the statute of limitations with the credit reporting time limit.
 Because of the difference in these two time periods, some debts can still be listed on your credit report after the statute of limitations has run out.